ilyaselhallaoui/ilyaselhallaoui/README.md

 Currently, I’m pursuing a dual degree in **Business Informatics** while working as a **DevOps Engineer & IT Consultant** at **Sky-E Red GmbH**.

-I love this field because it never stands still — there’s always something new to build and learn.
+I love this field because it never stands still and there’s always something new to build and learn.

 ---